 - ExpressVPN Easy to install and get started on Mac OS X. Good server speeds, great for streaming and downloads.
 Unblocks most geo-restricted sites and services.

-- CyberGhost Beginner-friendly provider that hit some of the fastest download and streaming speeds in our tests.
+- CyberGhost Beginner-friendly provider with more than 10,000 servers in its network.
 Easy-to-use apps and installation for Macs.

-- ProtonVPN: Security-conscious service with exceptional security and streaming ability. reliable servers in 80+ countries and lots of advanced features that aren’t often seen on Mac.
+- ProtonVPN: Security-conscious service with exceptional security and streaming ability.
+Reliable servers in 117+ countries and lots of advanced features that aren’t often seen on Mac.

 VPNs often claim to keep you safe and private online but many VPNs (especially free ones) leak information.